 You will now see some log information from the master in this terminal.
-It should ends with lines like these:
+It should end with lines like these:

 The buildmaster appears to have (re)started correctly.

 From now on, feel free to visit the web status page running on the port 8010: http://localhost:8010/

 Our master now needs (at least) one worker to execute its commands.
-For that, heads on to the next section !
+For that, head on to the next section!

 1.1.5.
 Creating a worker

 The worker will be executing the commands sent by the master.
 In this tutorial, we are using the pyflakes project as an example.
 As a consequence of this, your worker will need access to the git command in order to checkout some code.
 Be sure that it is installed, or the builds will fail.

 Same as we did for our master, we will create a virtualenv for our worker next to the other one.
 It would however be completely ok to do this on another computer - as long as the worker computer is able to connect to the master’s .
 We first create a new directory for the worker: